 A sharp baseball mind who transitioned from scrappy player to a champion manager, then built a major league franchise from scratch in Los Angeles.

-Fred Haney’s baseball life was a masterclass in adaptation.
+Fred Haney guided the Milwaukee Braves to a dramatic World Series victory over the Yankees in 1957.
 His playing career as a third baseman was brief and unglamorous, defined more by grit than star power.
-But it was there he learned the game’s granular details, a education he parlayed into a second act as a manager and executive.
-His managerial peak came with the Milwaukee Braves, where his calm, strategic hand guided a roster of stars like Hank Aaron and Warren Spahn to two National League pennants and a dramatic World Series victory over the Yankees in 1957.
-After his on-field success, he was tasked with a different kind of creation: bringing the American League to the West Coast.
-As the first general manager of the expansion Los Angeles Angels, Haney navigated an expansion draft, built a roster, and established the team's operations, making them immediately competitive.
-In a city dazzled by the Dodgers, Haney made the Angels matter, cementing his status as a foundational figure in the sport's postwar growth.
+There he learned the game's granular details, an education he used as a manager and executive.
+His calm, strategic hand led a roster of stars like Hank Aaron and Warren Spahn to two National League pennants.
+As the first general manager of the expansion Los Angeles Angels, Haney navigated an expansion draft, built a roster, and made the team immediately competitive.
+In a city dazzled by the Dodgers, he made the Angels matter.

 1883–1900